Assistant/Associate Professor of Sports Medicine, Dell Medical School Musculoskeletal Institute

 - Develop and foster an atmosphere of scientific and academic inquiry in conjunction with trainees and researchers within the multidisciplinary sports medicine team.

-- Collaborate with other schools at The University of Texas at Austin and across The University of Texas system on multidisciplinary, value-based care models
+- Collaborate with other schools at The University of Texas at Austin on multidisciplinary, value-based care models

 - Other related functions as assigned.